 Alternatives to the direct Penang-Langkawi ferry

-Yes, there a few alternatives to the direct ferry.
-You can either have a shorter ferry ride from one of the other two ports in northwest Malaysia or even fly between the islands.
+Yes, there are a few alternatives to the direct ferry.
+You can either have a shorter ferry ride from one of the other ports in northwest Malaysia or fly between the islands.

-Besides Georgetown, you can reach Langkawi by ferry from Kuala Perlis and Kedah.
+Besides Georgetown, you can reach Langkawi by ferry from Kuala Perlis and Kedah, both in continental Malaysia.
 These alternatives are pretty good if you want to reduce your time on a ferry.
 They are also cheaper, but you need to take more than one transport which can be tiring and takes time.

 Bus + Ferry: Georgetown-Kuala Perlis-Langkawi

-On this option, you need to take the bus from Georgetown to Kuala Perlis and then take the Ferry to Langkawi.
+On this option, you must take the bus from Georgetown to Kuala Perlis and then take the Ferry to Langkawi.
 The ferry from Kuala Perlis to Langkawi costs 23 RM and takes about 1h 45 minutes.
 There are ferries almost every hour.

 Bus + Ferry: Georgetown-Kedah-Langkawi

-Here you have to take the bus from Georgetown to Kuala Perlis and further take the Ferry to Langkawi.
-The ferry from Kedah to Langkawi is much closer and takes about 1h 15 minutes and costs 18 RM.
+Here you must take the bus from Georgetown to Kuala Perlis and the Ferry to Langkawi.
+The ferry from Kedah to Langkawi is much closer and takes about 1h 15 minutes, and costs 18 RM.
 This ferry to Langkawi operates every hour from 7 am to 7 pm.

 Flying from Penang to Langkawi

-If you don’t want to take a ferry at all you still can travel between Penang and Langkawi as there’s a pair of operators that offer flights between the islands.
+If you don’t want to take a ferry at all, you can still travel between Penang and Langkawi as a pair of operators offer flights between the islands.

 The fares of these fights are surprisingly cheap if bought well in advance.
 Plus, being so close to each other means that the flight is quick.
-Yet, this isn’t our favorite way to do this trip.
-You need to take into account the time you lose going to and from the airport and its costs.
-This is an even bigger concern because in Langkawi there isn’t a real public transport system.
+Yet, this isn’t our favorite way to make this trip.
+You need to consider the time you lose going to and from the airport and its costs.
+This is an even more significant concern because, in Langkawi, there isn’t a real public transport system.